dnstock/amazon-exact-price-filter-extension/README.md

 1. Click the extension icon to open the popup.
 1. Enjoy a better shopping experience!

-> Tip: Pin the extension for quick access.
+> Tip: Pin the extension for quick access!

 ## Use